 Engineers use advanced software with machine learning and dynamic wind models to predict how their designs will react in the wind.
 This is similar to a wind tunnel but cheaper to run and iterate designs to create an optimal product before production begins.
 This method is often followed up with a wind tunnel test to confirm designs.

-Using a portable weather station, they measure wind speeds over the day in each location and report on how the products fare through the rigors of daily use.
+Using a portable weather station, they measure wind speeds over the day in each location and report on how the products fare through the rigours of daily use.
 Testing is also conducted in a myriad of areas such as between buildings, around hills and near the ocean to get an accurate representation.

-This is the most time consuming way to test products whilst also being the most accurate and therefore, the most useful to customers.
-By testing the products in the same way they’ll be used, you are able to get a very good idea about how well the products will hold up for their intended use.
+This is the most time-consuming way to test products whilst also being the most accurate and therefore, the most useful to customers.
+By testing the products, in the same way, they’ll be used, you are able to get a very good idea about how well the products will hold up for their intended use.

 The pages of your book start to flutter with the increase in wind, it’s starting to get uncomfortable.
 Before you can make a decision about your next move, a gust of wind blows through and you lose your place in the book.
 You look over at your beverage, and you’re sure it just shifted a little in the wind.
-The pool is starting to get choppy and you think it’s best to continue your book ,and beverage, inside.
+The pool is starting to get choppy and you think it’s best to continue your book, and beverage, inside.

 The solution, the Shadowspec way

 Shadowspec’s range of premium outdoor umbrellas are built to last in moderate to strong winds.
 They won’t break in a light breeze as a cheap, hardware store umbrella would, but it’s not going to survive a hurricane - no outdoor umbrella will.